arviz-devs/arviz/elections/ArviZ_2020.md

 ### Nominations for Council (1 week)
 1. A github issue labeled *Arviz 2020 Council Elections* will be opened for nominations
-2. Anyone can nominate a core contributor (including general public)
+2. Core contributors can nominate themselves or other core contributors.
 3. Core Contributor must accept acknowledgement with thumbs up on nomination
    * Without an acknowledgement, they will not be a candidate in the election.
    * A nomination can be explicitly declined as well in a comment, if that individual